hpc-uk/build-instructions/OASIS/OASIS_ACRHER.md

 ````

 Make sure the directories ```XIOS/extract/xios/tmp``` and ```XIOS/extract/xios/obj``` are empty before submitting the batch job.
-That's usually not the case, if the library get re-compiled.
+That's usually not the case, if the library gets re-compiled.

 ## Build nemo executable